-Our amended and restated bylaws also establish an advance notice procedure for stockholders who wish to present a proposal before an annual meeting of stockholders but do not intend for the proposal to be included in our proxy statement.
-For such a proposal to be properly brought before the 2018 annual meeting of stockholders, the Corporate Secretary must receive written notice of the matter the stockholder wishes to present not less than 90 nor more than 120 days prior to the first anniversary of the 2017 annual meeting.
-As a result, any notice given by or on behalf of a stockholder pursuant to these provisions of our amended and restated bylaws (and not pursuant to the SEC's Rule 14a-8) must be received no earlier than February 2, 2018, and no later than March 4, 2018.
-However, if the 2018 annual meeting of stockholders is not scheduled to be held within 30 days of such anniversary date, the notice must be given by the later of the date 90 days prior to such annual meeting date or the 10th day following the date on which the annual meeting date is first publicly announced or disclosed.
-Any such stockholder notice must be in writing and must provide the specific information set forth in Section 1.13 of our amended and restated bylaws.
-A copy of the amended and restated bylaws is available under the Corporate Governance link on our website at www.apam.com.
+Our amended and restated bylaws also establish an advance notice procedure for stockholders who wish to present a proposal, including any proposal for the nomination of a director for election, before an annual meeting of stockholders but do not intend for the proposal to be included in our proxy materials.
+For such a proposal to be properly brought before the 2019 annual meeting of stockholders, written notice of the proposal must be received by the Corporate Secretary no earlier than January 23, 2019 and no later than February 22, 2019.
+Any such stockholder notice must contain the information required by and be provided in the manner set forth in our amended and restated bylaws.
+A copy of our amended and restated bylaws is available on our website at www.apam.com.